 FIND OUT MORE

-A: Scabies, as you know, is caused by a mite and is very contagious.
+A: Thank you for your interest in aromatherapy and essential oils.
+Scabies, as you know, is caused by a mite and is very contagious.
 The mites live in sheep and those who work with sheep or raw wool are susceptible, as is anyone who is exposed through human contact.
 Here is an approach recommended in Patricia Davis' book:

-"Make an oil to apply to affected areas by adding 4 drops Peppermint and 4 drops Lavender to a teaspoon of vegetable (carrier) oil (such as sweet almond oil, grapeseed oil, or olive oil) - you can apply up to 2 teaspoons of this formula at a time."
+"Make an oil to apply to affected areas by adding 4 drops Peppermint essential oil and 4 drops Lavender essential oil to a teaspoon of vegetable (carrier) oil (such as sweet almond oil, grapeseed oil, or olive oil) - you can apply up to 2 teaspoons of this formula at a time."

-This is a stronger concentration of Essential Oils than is usually used in Aromatherapy, so do a patch test first to make sure there is no skin reaction.
+This is a stronger concentration of essential oils than is usually used in aromatherapy, so do a patch test first to make sure there is no skin reaction.
 Apply to all itching areas at least twice a day, preferably after a bath.
-It will be more effective if 2 drops Lavender and 2 drops Rosemary are mixed in a teaspoon of milk and added to the bath also.
+It will be more effective against scabies if 2 drops Lavender and 2 drops Rosemary are mixed in a teaspoon of milk and added to the bath also.
 This may eventually kill the mites.

 Once the mites are gone, the skin may be dry and blotchy.
-Lavender, myrrh and neroli in a carrier oil with a little wheatgerm oil added (not more than 5%) will help.
+Lavender, Myrrh and Neroli essential oils in a carrier oil with a little tamanu or rosehip oil added (not more than 5%) will help.
 Mix essential oils for this purpose at a dilution of 2 drops essential oil per teaspoon of carrier (vegetable) oil.

-Note: Neem can also be very effective.
+Note: Neem can also be very effective for scabies.
 Click here for some good information on using Neem oil for both treatment and prevention.